fischeversenker/nestjs-test/blog-post.md

 Defines `class AppController`.
-This class is decorated with Nest.js's `@Controller()` decorator which wires things up in the background [^3] and is required for a class to act as a controller.
+This class is decorated with Nest.js's `@Controller()` decorator which wires things up in the background (we'll cover this later) and is required for a class to act as a controller.
 A controller in Nest.js does what any other controller in an http backend framework would do: It provides handlers for routes.

 In the `AppController`'s constructor it states a dependency to the `AppService`.
 This dependency will be automatically resolved by Nest.js as long as it's listed in the `providers` of one of the parent modules.
 When the `AppController` is being instantiated it will be passed an instance of `AppService` automatically.
 Keep on reading to learn how...

-[^3]: Mostly routing.
-We'll cover this later in the `StudentsController`.

 ## *app.service.ts*
 ```ts